PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 At the demonstration we will have a laptop connected to the projector in the room you can use to show your website.
 For this to work, your website must have been deployed to a server on the Internet (Part 9 of the project work needs to have been completed).
 If you have not completed Part 9 yet, you can bring and use your own laptop and run your website locally on your own laptop.

-Join one of the [Project Work Presentation Groups](https://ju.instructure.com/courses/2142/groups#tab-1946) on Canvas to decide when you want to present.
+Join one of the [Project Work Demonstration Groups](https://ju.instructure.com/courses/4558/groups) on Canvas to decide when you want to demonstrate.
 At most 6 students in each group, first come, first served.

-Your presentation will not be graded; consider it as (mandatory) practice (you must do it to pass the project work).
+Your demonstration will not be graded; consider it as (mandatory) practice (you must do it to pass the project work).

-## Part 11: Submitting your work
+## Part 12: Submitting your work
-Submit your project work on Canvas for grading.
-Your report should be uploaded as a PDF file.
-Your source code should be uploaded as a ZIP file.
-When that ZIP file has been unzipped on the examiner's own computer, it is very important that the website can be started by running the following commands:

-1. `npm install`
-2. `node app.js` (or whichever tha name of your main file is)

-If this does not work you need to submit your work again at the next examination occasion, so double check that this work yourself before you submit your work!

-You should also write the IP address of your Amazon Lightsail server your web application is running on as a comment on the upload.
-After the deadline the examiner will visit it once to see that you have deployed it, and then notify that you can take it down (only the first month is free).
+Submit your work for grading by uploading it to the assignment [Project Work Final Submission](https://ju.instructure.com/courses/4558/assignments/19360) on Canvas. **Be sure to follow the submission instructions there to 100%!**